 4.0.
 Recent and projected mass-balance rates for glaciers and ice caps

-We here review the advances, since the IPCC Fifth Assessment Report (AR5), in the estimate of the contribution to SLR of wastage from glaciers and ice caps (henceforth, glaciers), as well as its projections to the end of the 21st century.
+We here review the advances, since the IPCC AR5, in the estimate of the contribution to SLR of wastage from glaciers and ice caps (henceforth, glaciers), as well as its projections to the end of the 21st century.
 At the time of AR5, the first consensus estimate of this contribution had just been published (Gardner et al., 2013), of 259±28 Gt yr1 (0.94 ± 0.08 mm yr1 SLE) for 2003–2009, including the contribution from the glaciers in the periphery of Greenland and Antarctica (henceforth, peripheral glaciers).
-For the longer period 1993–2010, AR5 attributed 27% of the SLR to wastage from glaciers (Church et al., 2013), above the combined contribution of the ice sheets of Antarctica and Greenland, of 21%, despite the global glacier volume is only 0.6% of the combined volume of both ice sheets (Vaugham et al., 2013).
+For the longer period 1993–2010, AR5 attributed 27% of the SLR to wastage from glaciers (Church et al., 2013), above the combined contribution of the ice sheets of Antarctica and Greenland, of 21%, despite the global glacier volume is only 0.6% of the combined volume of both ice sheets (Vaughan et al., 2013).
 Since then, the contribution to SLR from the ice sheets has grown at an accelerated rate, as discussed in earlier sections, which has resulted in a current dominance of the ice-sheet contribution despite the contribution from glaciers has also increased in absolute terms, as will be discussed in this section.

 4.1 Methods used to estimate the global glacier mass balance

 For estimating the global mass balance of glaciers, in addition to techniques already discussed for ice sheets, such as repeated altimetry or gravity observations, or the input-output method, other methods are commonly used.
 The purely observation-based techniques include the extrapolation of both in-situ direct observations by the glaciological method and geodetic mass balance estimates (Cogley, 2009), and the reconstructions based on glacier length changes (Leclercq et al., 2011, 2012, 2014).
-The glaciological method relies on point measurements of climatic mass balance (accumulation minus ablation) which are then integrated to the entire glacier surface (Cogley et al., 2011).
+The glaciological method relies on point measurements of climatic mass balance (surface accumulation minus ablation) which are then integrated to the entire glacier surface (Cogley et al., 2011).
 Such measurements are available for a reduced sample of <300 glaciers (Zemp et al., 2015) of more than 200,000 glaciers inventoried worldwide (Pfeffer et al., 2014), which introduces a bias when extrapolating to the whole glacierized area of undersampled regions (Gardner et al, 2013).
 The geodetic mass balance, in turn, is determined using volume changes from DEM differencing and then converting to mass changes using an appropriate assumption for the density (Huss, 2013).
 The reconstructions based on observed glacier length changes convert these, upon normalization and averaging to a global mean, to normalized global volume change.
 The latter is converted into global glacier mass change using a calibration against the global glacier mass change over a certain period (Leclercq et al., 2011).

-Finally, the modelling-based approaches for estimating past or current changes are mostly based on the use of climatic mass balance models forced by either climate observations or climate model output, calibrated and validated using mass-balance observations.
+Finally, the modelling-based approaches for estimating past or current changes are mostly based on the use of climatic mass balance models forced by either climate observations or climate model output, calibrated and validated using surface mass-balance observations.
 As these techniques are based on a statistical scaling relationship, they are commonly referred to as statistical modelling, to distinguish them from the use of a regional climate model (RCM) to estimate, directly, the surface mass balance of an ice mass.
 The latter works well for ice caps, but not for glaciers, due to their complex topography and corresponding micro-climatological effects (Bamber et al., 2018).
 Based on statistical modelling, an analysis of the processes and feedbacks affecting the global sensitivity of glaciers to climate change can be found in Marzeion et al. (2014a), while the attribution of the observed mass changes to anthropogenic and natural causes has been addressed by Marzeion et al. (2014b).